-WHEREFORE, James Blassingame and Sidney Hemby demand an award of the following relief:
+WHEREFORE, Marcus Moore demands an award of the following relief:

 - a.
 Judgment against Donald J. Trump on all Counts set forth herein; - b.
-Compensatory damages in an amount consistent with the evidence to be shown at trial, in excess of \$75,000 for each of them, plus interest and costs; - c.
-Punitive damages in an amount consistent with the evidence to be shown at trial, plus interest and costs;
+Compensatory damages in an amount consistent with the evidence to be shown at trial, in excess of \$75,000 for each of them, plus interest and costs;

-- d.
+- c.
+Punitive damages in an amount consistent with the evidence to be shown at trial, plus interest and costs; - d.
 Costs and reasonable attorney's fees pursuant to 42 U.S.C. § 1988, and - e.
 Such other relief as the Court and jury deem necessary and just.